Rose Bowl Flea – Ready for Bargains!

 If you show up early, you get the best stuff before the crowds but you will pay for it.
 Vendors are less apt to deal early in the morning.
 If you wait until the end of the day, you are more likely to get a bargain on something that the seller might not want to pack up and take home.

 However, keep an eye out for those that look like they are super hoarders and still have a packed full van.
-That van is still full because they ‘value’ their items too much and really don’t want to part with them unless they get their inflated price.
-They usually won’t bargain and are time wasters.
+That van is still full because they highly value their items and may not want to part with them unless they get really high prices.
+They usually won’t bargain and are time wasters if that is what you are interested in.

 Happy hunting, Jill